 Make the most of your kitchen space with adjustments to its layout, plus new cabinetry, countertops and appliances.
-A mid range kitchen renovation in Australia is likely to cost in the region of $35,000 - $50,000.
+A mid-range kitchen renovation in New Zealand is likely to cost in the region of $30,000 - $50,000.
 Our simple tips below will help you keep your costs in check.
-Read on to find out what you can get for your money, or view our basic kitchen renovation estimate if you are looking to spend less or our top end kitchen renovation estimate if you are looking for something a bit more glamorous.
+Read on to find out what you can get for your money, or view our basic kitchen renovation estimate if you are looking to spend less or our high-end kitchen renovation estimate if you are looking for something a bit more glamorous.

 The shape of your kitchen – be it U-shape, L-shape or galley – will dictate which layout is most appropriate, and your architectural designer will work with you to draft a floorplan.